Do you own leasehold property?

 - Enfranchisement increases the value of your home: in addition to a 99 year lease extension and paying no ground rent, prospective buyers are usually more attracted to flats where they will own the freehold.

 - Control the management of your block.
-Buying the freehold enables the participating leaseholders to take direct control of maintenance and management of their building – avoiding the need for overpriced service charges and creating the chance to improve the quality of management services by removing the need for external management companies.Service charge disputes are one of the main reasons why tenants often decide to go ahead with leasehold enfranchisement
+Buying the freehold enables the participating leaseholders to take direct control of maintenance and management of their building – avoiding the need for overpriced service charges and creating the chance to improve the quality of management services by removing the need for external management companies.Service charge disputes are one of the main reasons why tenants often decide to go ahead with enfranchising

 - Avoid restrictions on your lease.
 As a leaseholder you are bound by various conditions over repairs and pet ownership for example which can be frustrating having forked out on a home.
 As a freeholder you can update unfair or badly drafted leases.